 I know how scary it can be to ask for what you’re worth.

 You fear that no one will be willing to pay that amount of money.
-But I can tell you from my own experience and from that of my clients that there are always people willing to pay you what you’re worth.
+But I can tell you that once you learn how to show your value as a trusted accountant, there are always people willing to pay you what you’re worth.

 When you’re trying to prove your value, embrace your confidence that your services are top-notch, and then show your clients where you’ll be spending time, and how that time will turn into value for them.